Trail Running

 Adventure Racing is one of the fastest growing multi-sports in the UK and is quickly gaining momentum as more and more people discover it.
 It combines different outdoor sports, but the three main disciplines in the majority of races are:

-Trail RunningSo in your first race you can just do a few, and gradually build up.
+So, in your first race, you can just do a few checkpoints, and gradually build up.
 Everyone competes together, but at his or her own level, and there is always lots of incentive to raise your level and get one more checkpoint.

 Who gets involved?
 And Why?

-There is no such thing as a typical adventure racer.
-They come from a variety of sports; running,mountain biking, team sports, orienteering, triathlon, climbing and mountaineering.
-The sport attracts people from a huge variety of backgrounds, with vastly differing fitness levels and a wide range of ages that come in all shapes and sizes.
-Adventure racers tend to have a base level of fitness, enjoy the outdoors and have a taste for doing something different, fun, challenging and adventurous on the weekend!
+There is no such thing as a typical Adventure Racer.
+They come from a variety of sports; running, mountain biking, team sports, orienteering, triathlon, climbing and mountaineering.
+The sport attracts people from a huge variety of backgrounds, with vastly differing fitness levels and a wide range of ages, and they come in all shapes and sizes.
+Adventure Racers tend to have a base level of fitness, enjoy the outdoors and have a taste for doing something that’s different, fun, challenging and adventurous over the weekend!

 What will you get out of it?